Chorizo vs Salami: What Makes Them Different?

 American Chorizo

-It’s worth noting that the earliest records of chorizo in this region can be traced back to the Wild West era.
+It’s worth noting that in this region, the earliest records of chorizo can be traced back to the Wild West era.

 Uses for Chorizo

-Chorizo is a versatile ingredient that features prominently in a range of customary dishes, whether it’s a celebration or an intimate gathering with loved ones.
-Additionally, it has gained popularity as a chic and convenient option for snacking or as an appetizer at trendy events.
+Furthermore, it has gained popularity as a chic and convenient option for snacking or as an appetizer at trendy events.

 Salami: Understanding This Cured Meat